If you feel suicidal, contact the suicide hotline in your country right now [click here for information].

 Adding a mental health professional to your medical team

-By seeing a mental health professional, you can learn new skills for coping with your diagnoses.
-You can improve your communication skills so that you can better advocate for yourself with doctors, family, and others in your life.
+By seeing a mental health professional, we can learn new skills for coping with your diagnoses.
+We can improve our communication skills so that we can better advocate for ourselves with doctors, family, and others in our lives.
 A mental health professional can also be a great ally because they can write reports to your doctors about the need to investigate physical symptoms they believe are not caused by a mental health condition.

 Mental health issues may make physical symptoms worse.
-With a mental health professional on your medical team, they can better distinguish between physical and mental sources of symptoms.
-This means you can get better care so that you can feel and function better.
+With a mental health professional on our medical team, they can better distinguish between physical and mental sources of symptoms.
+This means we can get better care so that we can feel and function better.

 What types of specialized care can a mental health professional provide?